cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ### Assign the Render Texture

 With the resolution set, select the `Video Player` object in the `Hierarchy` tab again.
-Click and drag the `video_texture` object into the `Target Texture` parameter option in the `Inspector` tab.
+Drag and drop the `video_texture` object into the `Target Texture` parameter option in the `Inspector` tab.

 ![target_texture_empty](\images\barracuda-posenet-tutorial\target_texture_empty.png)